akashmahlax/portfolio-web/README.md

-# Getting Started with Create React App
+# portfolio web using react with framer motion

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).